grafana/grafana/docs/sources/panels/visualizations/alert-list-panel.md

 ### State filter

-Choose what alert states to display in this panel.
+Choose which alert states to display in this panel.
 - Ok
 - Paused
 - No data